arthurlevis/nnUNet_translation/README.md

 # nnUNet_translation
-For further information, please contact author by e-mail : arthur.longuefosse [at] gmail.com
+For further information, please contact the author by e-mail : arthur.longuefosse [at] gmail.com

 Please cite the workshop paper when using nnU-Net_translation :